As an Amazon Associate we earn from qualifying purchases. Learn more.

 Pros

-- Cleaner surface than raw cast iron — easier to wash after summer meals
+- Cleaner maintenance than raw cast iron and easy to keep shiny

 Cons